ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Read 20 ~ 50 papers of top conferences/journals.
 		- In any topic: the one(s) you are interested in, or the one(s) I am interested in, or just any.
 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are solving?
-Why is this problem important?
 		- What is their main contribution?
-Why is that important?
 		- What is their main difference compared with previous work?
-Is it significant?
 	- What is your judgement?
 What do you think of this paper?
+		- Is the problem important?
+		- Is it a solid work with significant contribution?
 	- Do you have any criticism on them?
 		- Try to criticize their motivation, their assumption, their logic, their solution/theory, their experiment, etc.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
 Can you do better?